Peter0x44/gslash-server/README.md

 Run `./bin/gslash --help` for configuring the interface, port and SSL/TLS key/cert if needed.

 * GET request `/top` to receive the top 50 scores in CSV form.
-  * First row indicates the count of scores being stored in the database.
-Used for paging on the client.
-  * Using with parameter `player` with value (String) will return single top score for the player specified.
-  * Using with parameter `from` with value (Int32) will return top 50 scores with the value being the offset.
-Used for paging on the client.
 * POST request `/submit` with `username` (string) and `score` (UInt32) in your POST body.

 ### Setting up service